Davit Narmania: Mayoral candidate

 Narmania's candidacy for the capital's mayor was selected by Bidzina Ivanishvili shortly before his resignation as Prime Minister and officially announced by the GD in November 2013.
-Several politicians and commentators, including the GD members, were skeptical over Narmania's chances to win on account of his not being a native of Tbilisi.
-Narmania's campaign was based on promises to plant one million trees in Tbilisi to bolster the city's dwindling green space, expand drainage systems, create more recreational areas, and encourage small and medium-size businesses.
+Several politicians and commentators, including the GD members, were skeptical of Narmania's chances to win because he was not a native of Tbilisi.
+Narmania's campaign was based on promises to plant one million trees in Tbilisi to bolster the city's dwindling green space, expand drainage systems, create more recreational areas, and encourage small and medium-sized businesses.

-With Narmania garnering 46.09% of the vote in the 15 June 2014 election, the race went into a second round runoff held on 12 July and was won by him with 72.47% of the vote, while his principal rival and runner-up, Nika Melia of the United National Movement (UNM), received 27.53%.
+With Narmania garnering 46.09% of the vote in the 15 June 2014 election, the race went into a second-round runoff held on 12 July and was won by him with 72.47% of the vote, while his principal rival and runner-up, Nika Melia of the United National Movement (UNM), received 27.53%.
 Melia conceded his defeat, but he claimed the voting process was influenced by the controversial arrest, on 1 July, of Tbilisi's ex-Mayor Gigi Ugulava, who spearheaded the UNM's election campaign.
 The election was marked by another controversy over the involvement of Narmania's mother, Nora Todua, in the voting process in the village of Koki, Zugdidi Municipality; a video released by the UNM depicted Todua, a local election commission member, asking a voter at the precinct to show her a marked ballot paper.
-Commenting on the issue, Narmania said that his mother did not violate the law and that she was "only motivated by motherly care".
+Commenting on the issue, Narmania said his mother did not violate the law and was "only motivated by motherly care".
 The Zugdidi Election Commission eventually issued a warning to Todua.

 Mayor of Tbilisi

-Narmania assumed his new office on 2 August 2014, becoming the 8th Mayor of Tbilisi.
+Narmania assumed his new office on 2 August 2014, becoming the 9th Mayor of Tbilisi.